wd5gnr/1802black/readme.md

 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

 The file 1802rom.h only includes other files so it is reasonably easy to flip different ROM images around and change where they load.
 Note that 1802 code is not always relocatable, so be sure you put ROM code where it will run correctly.

+I/O pin definitions (in main.h):
+* LEDPIN (Q LED)
+* AUTOSTARTPIN - Ground this pin to stop autoboot of the system ROM
+* ALTROMPIN - Ground this pin to select the alternate ROM currently not useful but could be
+* MONITORPIN - Ground this pin to enter the metamonitor (but doesn't work if you are stuck waiting for input, etc.).
+Note, set to -1 to use the BOOTSEL button but this will slow you down
+* DISKACT - Set to 25 to see disk activity on Q. Set to something else if you prefer.

 General Operation Overview
 ===